fpsvogel/fpsvogel.com/src/_posts/2023-08-19-ruby-text-adventure-real-time-input.md

 ## Pros, cons, and future plans

-There are other ways to build a real-time text-based game: [Curses](https://github.com/ruby/curses), [Scarpe](https://github.com/scarpe-team/scarpe), [DragonRuby Game Toolkit](https://dragonruby.itch.io/), or a web app, to name a few.
+There are other ways to build a real-time text-based game, including [Curses](https://github.com/ruby/curses), [Scarpe](https://github.com/scarpe-team/scarpe), and [DragonRuby Game Toolkit](https://dragonruby.itch.io/).

 So why take the approach I've outlined in this post?
 What I like about it is that **it's simple**.
 There's nothing more straightforward than writing to standard output, line by line, and that simplicity will speed up the development of the "guts" of the game.